pepeiborra/hls-tutorial/README.md

 Providers are functions that receive some inputs and produce an IO computation that returns either an error or some result.

 All providers receive an `LSP.LspFuncs` value, which is a record of functions to perform LSP actions.
 Most providers can safely ignore this argument, since the LSP interaction is automatically managed by HLS.
+It allows to do things like:
-Some punctual use cases:
+- Query the LSP client capabilities
-- Progress reporting, for plugins that provide long running commands,
+- Manual progress reporting, for plugins that provide long running commands, like the Retrie plugin,
 - Custom user interactions via [message dialogs](https://microsoft.github.io/language-server-protocol/specification#window_showMessage).
+For instance, the Retrie plugin uses this to report skipped modules.

 The second argument plugins receive is `IdeState`, which encapsulates all the ghcide state including the build graph.
 This allows to request arbitrary rule results: ghcide will perform all the computations needed, parallelizing and reusing previous results as appropriate.
 Most rule types are defined in `Development.IDE.Core.RuleTypes` and are instances of the `RuleResult` type family.
 Some relevant rule types are:
 ```haskell